datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

 The configuration will also come in handy when there are more advanced forms of metadata in a catalog, especially when multiple sources of metadata are available for the same dataset.
-In such cases, one might want to specify or prioritize how these multiple sources are displayed, and the catalog configuration allows for that via specification of the ``property_source`` key.
+In such cases, one might want to specify or prioritize how these multiple sources are displayed, and the catalog configuration allows for that via specification of the ``property_sources`` key.
+Find out more in the `dedicated documentation <https://docs.datalad.org/projects/catalog/en/latest/catalog_config.html>`_.

 And that's it!
 """"""""""""""